submariner-io/submariner-website/src/content/getting-started/architecture/gateway-engine/_index.en.md

 #### Gateway Healthcheck

-The gateway engine continuously monitors the health of other connected clusters.
-It collects the statistics of each connection such as the round trip time, the average latency and so on.
-The live statistics are updated in the 'Gateway' object.
-Whenever the gateway engine detects an unhealthy cluster, the connection status is marked as an error.
-Other components like Service Discovery uses this and avoid this cluster while it discovers a service.
+The Gateway Engine continuously monitors the health of connected clusters.
+It collects statistics, such as base connectivity, round trip time (RTT) and average latency of each connection, which are being updated in the 'Gateway' object.
+Whenever the Gateway Engine detects an unhealthy cluster, the connection status is marked with an `error` state so that Service Discovery avoids this cluster while it discovers a Service.
-If at a later point of time the connection recovers the status will be updated back to connected.
+If at a later point of time the connection recovers, the status will be updated back to `connected`.